AppBar Control Type

 This topic provides information about Microsoft UI Automation support for the AppBar control type.

-An app bar is a UI element that presents navigation, commands, and tools to the user, but which isn't onscreen in the UI until it is specifically requested.
+An app bar is a UI element that presents navigation, commands, and tools to the user.
 For Windows Store apps, app bars for apps can be displayed by pressing Windows Key + Z.

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the AppBar control type.